NicholasDZilva/The-Correction-Embedding-Principle/README.md

 This framework sits adjacent to and extends work in:

-- AI alignment research at institutions such as entity["company","OpenAI","AI research and deployment organisation"]
+- AI alignment research at institutions such as "OpenAI","AI research and deployment organisation
-- Scalable oversight and safety systems explored by entity["company","DeepMind","AI research lab focused on general intelligence"]
+- Scalable oversight and safety systems explored by,"DeepMind","AI research lab focused on general intelligence"
-- Academic alignment discourse published through venues such as the entity["organization","NeurIPS","Conference on Neural Information Processing Systems"]
+- Academic alignment discourse published through venues such as the,"NeurIPS","Conference on Neural Information Processing Systems"
-- Public research dissemination platforms such as entity["organization","arXiv","open-access scientific preprint repository"]
+- Public research dissemination platforms such as,"arXiv","open-access scientific preprint repository"

 CEP diverges from these approaches by treating alignment as a **structural control problem under incentive embedding**, rather than a reward specification or interpretability problem.